lamayorga/Optimizing_App_Offers/README.md

 * Jupyter Notebooks

 ## Summary of Findings

+A summary of findings and visuals can be found on [this blog post](https://towardsdatascience.com/optimizing-starbucks-app-offers-e9f10689972).

 ### Results
   * **Starbucks user demographics:**
     * 57% of users are males, 41% are females, and 1.4% are other genders.
 While the majority of users are males, females spend more with average expenses totalling to 140.91 USD.
 Total spending average for other genders is $124.32 and $99.59 and for males.